OCHA-DAP/hdx-python-country/documentation/index.md

 ## Currencies

 Various functions support the conversion of monetary amounts to USD.
+The setup method must be called once before using any other methods.
 Note that the returned values are cached to reduce network usage which means that the library is unsuited for use where rates are expected to update while the program is running:

     Currency.setup(fallback_historic_to_current=True, fallback_current_to_static=True, log_level=logging.INFO)
     currency = Country.get_currency_from_iso3("usa")  # returns "USD"